A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

 Computer vision allows machines to see and understand their environment.
 This course will equip students with the practical skills and critical theory needed to both employ and critically engage these techniques.
-Real-time body tracking, facial recognition and gesture analysis using RGB+D and LiDAR sensors, artificial intelligence and machine learning will be emphasized.
+Processing images and video with code, real-time body tracking and object detection with machine learning will be emphasized.
+Techniques and concepts are presented through the creative coding library p5.js, and through node-based tools like TouchDesigner.
 Students will explore and critique contemporary applications ranging from automated mass surveillance to interactive installations.
 A final project will build on in-class workshops, technical exercises, critical readings and discussions.

 Class Number